Kay Khosrow: In post-Islamic texts

 Some Islamic era authors such as Hamza al-Isfahani and Ibn Balkhi considered him a prophet.
 He is the son of Siyavash and Farangis, and when his father was killed by Garsivaz, Kay Khosrow was entrusted by Piran Viseh to some shepherds.
 Afrasiyab constantly sees dreams and is worried about his kingship.
 He asks Piran to bring the child before him to test his cleverness in order to see if he can be a threat.
 Piran advises Kay Khosrow to answer all of the questions backward.
 Convinced that Khosrow is just an idiot, Afrasiyab orders Piran to send him to his mother who lives in the city of Siyavashgerd, which was founded by his father.
 Meanwhile, in Iran, Gudarz sees a dream, in which a Sorush tells about Kay Khosrow to him.
 Only Giv can bring the child back to Iran.
 After seven years of searching for Kay Khosrow, he finally finds him and brings him back together with his mother, Farangis.

+According to Al-Masʿudi, Kay Ḵhosrow conquered lands as far as China and built a city there named Kank-dez (i.e., Kang-dež), later inhabited by several Chinese kings.